mapbox/protozero/test/README.md

 ### Reader tests

-The CMake config finds all the `test_cases.cpp` files and compiles them.
+The CMake config finds all the `reader_test_cases.cpp` files and compiles them.
 Together with the `reader_tests.cpp` file they make up the `reader_tests` executable which can be called to execute all the reader tests.